MelissaDenova/MelissaDenova.github.io/README.md

   </tr>
   <tr>
     <td> FR1 </td>
-    <td> A CAGR-based model needs to be developed to rank investment strategies by historical performance in order to identify long-term trends and short-term seasonal changes. </td>
+    <td> It is required to implement a method based on the variable Uptrend that selects in which portfolio to invest, within two possible options. </td>
-    <td> Since it is required to rank investment strategies, the best performing strategies should be obtained when calculating cumulative CAGR and Rolling.</td>
+    <td> Since a portfolio selection method needs to be implemented, when the user enters the variables to be analyzed, the system will select between portfolio A and B as the best option. </td>
     <td> BR1, BR2, BR3, BR4, BR5, BR6 </td>
   </tr>
 </table>